Find Repertoire for Percussion

 The New Grove Dictionary of Musical Instruments.
 Refer to the articles on percussion and on specific instruments.

-Also, check The new Grove dictionary of music and musicians [online].
+Also, check GROVEMUSIC - The New Grove Dictionary of Music and Musicians [online].

 Additional information can be located by using the SUBJECT index for searching.
 Some useful headings are:

-The UWO Music Library subscribes to many periodicals of interest to percussionists.
-Included are:
+Western Libraries subscribes to many periodicals of interest to percussionists, including:

 Other periodicals of interest to percussionists include:

-Books about percussion instruments can be found in the UWO Music Library, by searching by this Subject Heading:
+Books about percussion instruments can be found in the Music Library (or in our storage locations) by searching by this Subject Heading Percussion Instruments.

 Reliable and scholarly information about percussion instruments can be found in Western's Music Library, in the following reference sources:

-The new Grove dictionary of music and musicians [online] London : Macmillan Reference ; New York : Grove's Dictionaries, -
+GROVEMUSIC - The New Grove Dictionary of Music and Musicians [online] London : Macmillan Reference ; New York : Grove's Dictionaries, -

 New Grove Dictionary of Musical Instruments Ref ML 102.I5 N48 1984